Revisiting leptonic nonunitarity: A minimal and robust set of constraints

 Finally, as the sum over column normalization factors equals to the sum over row normalization factors,

-we conclude that the sum of column normalization factors is also equal to one at the permil level.
+we conclude that the sum of column normalization factors is also equal to one at the per mil level.
 As we take all normalization factors to be at most one, we cannot achieve large cancellations between different column normalization factors.
-This results in permil level bounds on each of the column normalization factors as well.
+This results in per mil level bounds on each of the column normalization factors as well.